helhum/dotenv-connector/README.md

 *The default value* is "" which means no caching is done at all.

-#### `cache-in-dev-mode`
-By default the caching feature is also disable, when your application is installed via composer in dev mode (`--no-dev` is not provided).
-This behavior is useful, to be able to easily change `.env` during development, but benefit from caching after deployment.

-*The default value* is `false`.
-Leave it like that unless you need extra 3% more speed for your requests during development.

 ## Feedback

 Any feedback is appreciated.
 Please write bug reports, feature request, create pull requests, or just drop me a "thank you" via [Twitter](https://twitter.com/helhum) or spread the word.